Everything You Need to Know About Drake’s New Album, Scorpion

 “March 14”

 Some album closers are write-offs, but Drake’s is not to be missed.
 Though he speaks of his son earlier on the album, here is where he lays his heart bare about the circumstances of parenting with a woman he barely knows.
-He also shares the details of how it all transpired: According to Drake, he met the mother of his child only twice, his son was born on October 11, and he has only seen him once; even Drake’s dad hasn’t met his grandchild yet.
+He also shares the details of how it all transpired: According to Drake, he met the mother of his child only twice, his son was born on October 11, and he has only met him once — Drake’s dad hasn’t met his kid yet.
 By the song’s end, he says he’s optimistic about seeing the child again in two weeks, and he and the mother are working things out.
 It’s the most candid Drake has been about his son to date: “I had to come to terms with the fact that it’s not a maybe / That shit is in stone, sealed and signed / She not my lover like Billie Jean but the kid is mine,” he raps.
 “This the first positive DNA we ever celebrated.”
 T-Minus and Josh Valle produced it; James Fauntelroy is a featured vocalist.
 The song interpolates Boyz II Men’s “Khalil Interlude,” and so Nathan Morris and Shawn Stockman are credited lyricists.
 Raphael Saadiq is also a credited songwriter.